Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 <a name="SelectInterstitial" />
 ##Selecting Interstitial Ad Type
 We highly recommend using our Automatic mode, which automatically selects the best Interstitial Ad to display, meaning the type of Ads that will generate the most revenue for you.
-To add an automatic Interstitial Ad, please refer to [Step 5, Showing Interstitial Ads](Android-InApp-Documentation#step5).
+To add an automatic Interstitial Ad, please refer to [Interstitial Ads](Android-InApp-Documentation#interstitial).
 If you do not wish to use the automatic mode, ``startAppAd.loadAd()`` can be directed to load specific Ads to be shown later using the AdMode parameter.
 The options for the AdMode parameter are:

 **Parameter Name** | **Description** | **Specific Ad Load Example**